watspeed/systems-platform-security/lab7/lab7-guide.md

 >

-If you get other output on the console, it is very like that the program you develop has some issues.
+If you get other output on the console, it is very like that the program you developed has some issues.

 ## Submission